Cook County Appeals Process Lawyers

 We Care About Your Property

 We care about your property as much as you do.
-At the Law Offices of Gary H. Smith, each case is given individual focus.
+At the Law Offices of Gary H. Smith, a division of Kovitz Shifrin Nesbit, each case is given individual focus.
 Factors that affect one appeal may be completely different than an appeal for a similar -looking property.
 When you contact our property tax appeal attorneys, we make a fast, honest assessment of your property’s value compared to the county’s recorded information.

 Other factors which may impact your property assessment valuations include: